Full Spectrum Warrior: Plot

 A dramatic wave of terrorist attacks sweeps Europe and Southeast Asia, particularly targeting US and UK interests.
 After months of intense searching, US intelligence has tracked the source of the attacks to the tiny fictional nation of Zekistan in Central Asia.

 U.S.-led operations in Iraq and Afghanistan have forced rebels and loyalists to flee, seeking refuge in the nation of Zekistan by invitation of the nation's dictator, Mohammad Jabbour Al-Afad.
 His tyrannical regime houses death camps and training centers for the terrorist networks, and promotes cleansing of the ethnic Zeki population.
 After several failed diplomatic solutions and repeated warning by the UN, NATO votes to invade Zekistan to remove Al-Afad from power.

-Pakistan grants US access through its airspace, the invasion begins.
+Pakistan grants US access through its airspace, and the invasion begins.
 The USS Ronald Reagan and USS Carl Vinson launch aircraft to airstrike Al-Afad's air, armor, and bases across the nation.
 When the dust settles, infantry and armor from seven different NATO countries begin to land at southern Zekistan.
 Under the cover of darkness, the U.S.-led forces converge on the capital city of Zafarra.